We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 If you need an incredibly generous gift idea for a home cook who’s just moved out onto their own, our top recommendation is Cangshan’s N1.
 The six-knife block has everything a chef needs to cut, chop, slice, and filet meat, vegetables, fruit, and anything in between.
 The star of the show is arguably the wooden block, which is cut at an angle so each knife is easy to grab and use.
 The blades themselves are forged out of a single piece of German steel, so you never have to worry about a handle falling apart.
-If they’re taken care of and sharpened a few times of year, this gift will last a lifetime.
+If they’re taken care of and sharpened a few times a year, this gift will last a lifetime.

 Best dinnerware set: Stone + Lain Porcelain 16 Piece Dinnerware Set

-Another great gift for folks just leaving home for the first time is a good looking set of dinnerware, which should be fancy enough to impress guests, but comfortable enough to use every day.
+Another great gift for folks just leaving home for the first time is a good-looking set of dinnerware, which should be fancy enough to impress guests, but comfortable enough to use every day.
 Stone + Lain knocked it out of the park with this 16-piece set, which is a table setting for four people.
 Plates, bowls, and mugs are all included, so they’ll have everything they need in a single package.
 We loved how nice Stone + Lain’s dinnerware set looked in person, and the porcelain material felt fancier than we expected.
-Importantly, every piece in this set is microwave and dishwasher safe.
+Importantly, every piece in this set is microwave and dishwasher-safe.

-The best mandoline: Benriner Mandoline Slicer
+Best mandoline: Benriner Mandoline Slicer

 It’s not generally good practice to give people products they could hurt themselves with—but if you’ve got a friend or family member who loves cooking up elaborate meals, this mandoline will be a godsend.
 It lets you quickly shave thin slices off even the hardiest veggies, making everything from salad prepping to gratin layering much faster and easier.
 Plus it comes with a little gripper so your loved ones don’t accidentally slice their fingertips off.